Officers from the Royal Turks and Caicos Islands Police Force visit the scene of an auto accident.

 Armed invasions of rental villas are the greatest crime concern.
 The typical scenario is criminals (two to five persons and typically armed with firearms, blunt weapons or machetes) break into an occupied villa, subdue their victims, collect all valuables including passports and electronics, possibly attempt to have a victim withdraw cash at an ATM, and then leave.
 Our estimates are that 5 to 10 of these villa invasions happen on Providenciales every year.
 Staying in a hotel or resort will greatly reduce this risk.
 Some villas have security guards or neighborhood patrols that lessen the likelihood of crime.

 Thefts are the most common crime committed against visitors.
-This typically take place as unattended valuables stolen from a car (a window will often be broken if the car doors are locked) or from the beach.
+These crimes are usually unattended valuables being stolen from a car (a window will often be broken if the car doors are locked) or from the beach.
 Although not quite as common, thefts from unoccupied hotel and resort rooms and villas do happen.
 We do not have any reliable information on how often these thefts occur, but published police information suggests at least several incidents per month.
 One local publication simply recommends that you leave the doors to your rental car unlocked to prevent the windows from being broken (the repair cost may not be covered by insurance).
+We do not recommend this course of action.

 General Crime and Safety Tips